Bad Girls series 7: Storylines

 The series picks up several weeks following the revelation that Fenner had framed Karen Betts in the hit-and-run.
 Fenner, now convicted for his crime, is struggling to come to terms with his new surroundings and is targeted by the other prisoners as they know that he is an ex-screw.
 Following an attack in the shower block, Fenner requests to be moved to segregation for his protection.
-Meanwhile at Larkhall, It is revealed that Frances Myers has become the new governing governor of Whitehouse Prison; Neil announces that he will be taking on full responsibility of G-wing as they are short staffed and offers Colin the position of senior office in Fenner's absence.
-Tina, having been recently released, finds it difficult to adjust to life on the outside, and is upset that Ben was not waiting for her and that she is not pregnant; she makes a desperate attempt to be sent back to Larkhall and successfully gets whats she wants after setting fire to a clothes shop.
-The Two Julies are eager to make contact with Tina and are told by Ben that Tina wants nothing to do with her past and subsequently discover that he is having an affair with Buxton.
+Meanwhile at Larkhall, It is revealed that Frances Myers has become the new governing governor of Whitehouse Prison; Neil announces that he will be taking on full responsibility of G-wing, as they are short staffed and offers Colin the position of senior officer in Fenner's absence.
+Tina, having been recently released, finds it difficult to adjust to life on the outside, and is upset that Ben was not waiting for her and that she is not pregnant; she makes a desperate attempt to be sent back to Larkhall and successfully gets what she wants after setting fire to a clothes shop.
+The Two Julies are eager to make contact with Tina and are told by Ben that Tina wants nothing to do with her past, and subsequently discover that he is having an affair with Buxton.
 Neil, with the help of the Julies, make the discovery that Ben works in different jobs under two different names within the prison and upon finding Ben with Natalie, Ben is arrested and placed in the same prison as Fenner.
 Fenner sees this an opportunity to frame Ben for his crime.
-Two new prisoners, Janine Nabeski and Arun Parmar arrive on G-wing and Janine is determined to make Arun suffer for confessing their crimes in court.
-Fenner, having revealed to Di that he did, in fact steal Karen's car on the night of the hit-and-run tries to convince her that he loves her and wants to start a family.
+Two new prisoners, Janine Nabeski and Arun Parmar, arrive on G-wing, and Janine is determined to make Arun suffer for confessing their crimes in court.
+Fenner, having revealed to Di that he did, in fact, steal Karen's car on the night of the hit-and-run tries to convince her that he loves her and wants to start a family.
 Di, in two minds, decides to help him and they frame Ben for Fenner's crime.
 Fenner is eventually released and reinstated as G-wing governor.
 Now that Fenner has become governor, he sets new ground rules for the inmates.
 Natalie, having intimidated the other women, now holds the position of top dog and has set her own rules.
-With the help of Darlene, Natalie forces the other inmates to pay tax by handing all their possessions over to her in order to receive her 'protection'.
+With the help of Darlene, Natalie forces the other inmates to pay tax by handing all their possessions over to her in order to receive her "protection".
 Janine, in fear, is keen to get on Natalie's good side after Natalie stabs her in the eye with a pin.
-As Fenner and Natalie's illicit affair continues, he moves her up to enhanced and gives her a job in the library in order to keep her sweet so that she doesn't reveal their affair to Di.
+As Fenner and Natalie's illicit affair continues, he moves her up to enhanced and gives her a job in the library in order to keep her sweet so that she does not reveal their affair to Di.
 However, Di and Natalie soon come to blows when Di becomes suspicious.
-Sylvia receives some good news when she discovers that her recently deceased Aunt Margaret has left her a house and a large sum of money which gives Malcolm the perfect opportunity to get his hands on it by proposing to her.
-When Sylvia becomes aware that in order to receive the money, she must stay single, she finds it difficult to reveal the news to Malcolm.
+Sylvia receives some good news when she discovers that her recently deceased Aunt Margaret has left her a house and a large sum of money, which gives Malcolm the perfect opportunity to get his hands on it by proposing to her.
+When Sylvia becomes aware that, in order to receive the money, she must stay single, she finds it difficult to reveal the news to Malcolm.